joaomelo/calystone/README.md

-# calystone
+# Calystone

-self management system based on your file system
+Self management system based on your file system.

 # Architecture